alfredbaudisch/alfredbaudisch.com/content/posts/2021-07-20-day-131-brick-wall-pattern-texture-seamless.md

 type: "post"
 ---

-Improved [yesterday’s daily](https://alfredbaudisch.com/dailies/day-130-old-brick-wall-tileable-texture/) by making it tileable from all sides (seamless) and by also adjusting its colors.
+Improved [yesterday's daily](https://alfredbaudisch.com/dailies/day-130-old-brick-wall-tileable-texture/) by making it tileable from all sides (seamless) and by also adjusting its colors.

 I took the photo from a miniature church from a miniature city ([Koge Miniby](https://www.koegeminiby.dk/index.php/en/) in Denmark):